Solid state materials can be classified into three groups:

 - at last conductors are materials with high conductivities, greater than 103 S/cm :(like silver: 106 S/cm.)

 The electrical conduction properties of different elements and compounds can be explained in terms of the electrons having energies in the valence and conduction bands.
 The electrons lying in the lower energy bands. which are normally filled. play no part in the conduction process.

-Stated simply. insulators are those materials in which valence electrons are bound very tightly to their parents atoms, thus requiring very large electric field to remove them from the attraction of their nuclei.
+Stated simply, insulators are those materials in which valence electrons are bound very tightly to their parent atoms, thus requiring a very large electric field to remove them from the attraction of their nuclei.

 In terms of energy bands, it means that insulators [Fig(a)] have a full valence band,

 - have a large energy gap (of several eV) between them and

 - at ordinary temperatures, the probability of electrons from full valence band gaining sufficient energy so as to surmount energy gap and thus become available for conduction in the conduction band, is slight.

 This is shown in Fig(a).
 For conduction to take place, electrons must be given sufficient energy to jump from the valence band to the conduction band.

 Increase in temperature enables some electrons to go to the conduction band which fact accounts for the negative resistance temperature coefficient of insulators.

 Put in a simple way, conducting materials are those in which plenty of free electrons are available for electric conduction.